The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 Invasive exotic plants are those that have been purposefully or unintentionally introduced into an area where they are not native.
 There are approximately 900 introduced plant species in Massachusetts.
 Most are benign and enjoyed as landscape and garden plants.
 Others however, spread rapidly, become difficult to control or eradicate, and degrade our natural plant communities by outcompeting native species for resources.
 In fact, invasive exotics have been implicated in contributing to the decline of 42% of those species listed as threatened or endangered by the US Fish and Wildlife Service.

-The Wildlife Habitat Program works to control invasive exotic plants on all project sites.
+The Habitat Program works to control invasive exotic plants on all project sites.
 In most cases, herbicides are used since they provide the most effective means of controlling invasive plants.
 Other, non-chemical techniques like hand pulling seedlings work in some instances.
-However, when root systems become well developed, techniques like pulling become less effective and can even contribute to a more severe invasion.
-Mature root systems are difficult to pull out entirely.
-If root segments are left in the soil, they will often re-sprout.
+However, when root systems become well developed, techniques like pulling become less effective and can even contribute to a more severe invasion because mature root systems are difficult to pull out entirely, and root segments left in the soil often re-sprout vigorously.
 Additionally, the soil disturbance created after pulling out a plant creates a perfect bed for seeds of invasive exotic plants to germinate.

 Herbicide applications are done by individuals (either contractors or MassWildlife staff) who are licensed by the Massachusetts Department of Agricultural Resource’s Pesticide Bureau.
 All applicable federal, state, and local regulations are followed during applications, including the Wetlands Protection Act.

-The primary concerns for all prescribed burns are persona l and site safety.
+The primary concerns for all prescribed burns are involve human safety and protection of built infrastructure.
 Planning is critical for every burn.
 Fire behavior and weather are monitored throughout the burn, and if the prescription parameters are exceeded the fire is “shut down”.
 Permits are required from the town fire chief and the air quality staff at DEP’s regional offices.
 The local fire chief can of course stop the fire at any time.
 There is a public meeting in most areas before prescribed burning is introduced.
 Abutting landowners are notified of fire dates, reasons, and expectations